-- The load is too large or too awkward a fit for LTL
+- The load is too large, heavy or awkward for LTL.

-- The shipment is delicate and requires a type of vehicle not used by LTL carriers
+- The shipment is delicate and requires a type of vehicle not used by LTL carriers, such as temperature-sensitive items.

-LTL rates are negotiated with our preferred less-than-truckload carriers and are heavily discounted ahead of time.
-When you get an LTL freight quote, it will show you estimated discount prices and estimated transit times for available carriers that ship to and from the zip codes you entered.
+LTL rates are negotiated with LTL carriers and are heavily discounted ahead of time if you go through a third-party logistics company (3PL), like FreightCenter.
+When you get an LTL freight quote, it will show you estimated, discount prices and estimated transit times for available carriers that ship to and from the zip codes you entered.
 An LTL shipping expert will confirm the details of your shipment and let you know if there are any accessorial charges, such as the need for a truck with a lift gate.
 Confirmation calls help ensure that you are not surprised later by a billing adjustment.

 Choosing a Carrier

 Some carriers specialize in handling cargo that others rarely touch.
-Others might be offering FreightCenter special deals on certain routes that are not built into the quote system.
+Others might be offering deals on certain routes that are not built into the quote system.
 Still, others might be subbing out part of the shipment if their nearest terminal is a great distance from either the originating or destination location, and you might not want that.
 For these reasons and others, your best choice may be one that is not necessarily the lowest bid.
-Your FreightCenter LTL shipping expert will help you decide.
+Your FreightCenter LTL shipping expert can properly explain all your options and help you make the decision that suits you and your shipping needs best.

 With a truckload shipment, the matching system works the other way around.
-Once you have secured the estimate you received over the phone and via email, your haul will be posted by FreightCenter on three online freight boards used by a network of more than 5,000 carriers who find freight runs that originate in locations where they have available trucks.
+Once you have secured an estimate through a 3PL, your haul will be posted by FreightCenter on online freight boards used by a network of more than 5,000 carriers who find freight runs that originate in locations where they have available trucks.

 On the board, the carrier sees the origin and delivery points of the haul as well as the type of vehicle needed and the estimated rate the shipper has secured.
 FreightCenter also emails information about the haul to a preferred list of 500-800 carriers.
 Interested carriers contact FreightCenter, and our carrier agents verify that the carrier has the type of vehicle needed for the job, the availability to get it done on the shipper’s schedule and the desire to haul the load at the estimated price.

-Occasionally, due to a national scarcity of available trucks in certain areas, no carrier will be willing to carry the freight at the agreed-to shipping cost.
+Occasionally, due to capacity issues, no carrier will be willing to carry the freight at the agreed-to shipping cost.
 When that happens FreightCenter contacts the shipper and gives them the revised estimate.
-The shipper is not obligated to pay more than the secured estimate and has the option of agreeing to the new estimate or cancelling the order.
-This happens infrequently.
+The shipper may choose to agree to the new estimate but is not obligated to pay the revised estimate and has the option of cancelling the order.
+Keep in mind that capacity issues happen infrequently.

 Two Systems, One Goal